How to Enable Linux on Windows 11 and 10 (WSL 2)

 Search and Open Ubuntu from Start

-After that, Ubuntu or Linux terminal will ask you to create a UNIX user for your Linux distro.
+After that, the Ubuntu or Linux terminal will ask you to create a UNIX user for your Linux distro.
 This user can be different from your Windows user account.
-So, type a username for your account and set it’s password.
+So, type a username for your account and set its password.

 Setup Ubuntu Linux Bash Shell For The First Use Create Unix User

-Step 4: Install Latest Update on your Linux Distro
+Step 4: Install the Latest Update on your Linux Distro

-Now, it’s time to get latest updates for your Ubuntu distro.
-Just run sudo apt update command to install latest Ubuntu updates.
-You might be prompted for password, enter the password you just set in previous step.
+Now, it’s time to get the latest updates for your Ubuntu distro.
+Just run the sudo apt update command to install the latest Ubuntu updates.
+You might be prompted for the password, enter the password you just set in the previous step.

 Update Linux Packages Using Sudo Apt Update Command